The biggest stories of 2018

 1. Odds on: A serious ‘flash crash’ or worse, a ‘splash crash‘ across asset classes as less than 30% of all US equity trading is human originated but given over to algorithms, whose sometimes eerie emergent behaviour is beyond human or algorithmic understanding and control.

-2. High probability: A cluster of cyber attacks beyond more of 2017’s inevitable corporate breaches and ransomware attacks along the lines of the Dyn attack of 2016, attacks on utilities and, eg, futures markets.
-N.Korea’s Moranbong University and Daesh will be foci of attention, for chemical and bio-terrorist attacks as well.
+2. High probability: A cluster of cyber attacks far beyond the scale of recent corporate breaches and ransomware attacks and more along the lines of the Dyn attack of 2016.
+We could see attacks on utilities and, our in my opinion, futures markets.
+N.Korea’s Moranbong University and Daesh could be foci of attention, for chemical and bio-terrorist attacks as well.

 3. 2018 will see Blockchain as a real, live technology that needs to be deployed in finance – to slash back office, settlement and compliance costs – and in the Industrial IoT on security grounds.

-6. The headline stories in AI will be mostly about AI as a huge and gathering factor in global power politics, with China’s unexpectedly sharp rise in AI 2018’s standout story.
+6. The headline stories in AI will be mostly about AI as a huge and gathering factor in global power politics, with China’s unexpectedly sharp rise in AI the standout story for 2018.

 7. A quickening flow of ‘high gosh’ factor stories about advances in quantum computing at IBM, Google, Microsoft, Amazon, Hefei University with confusion over timelines and what exactly QC can be used for and when.